Leo3213/HP-Probook-450-G6-hackintosh-Ventura-13.2/README.md

     Sleep and Wake

 What doesn't work:
     Fingerprint Reader
-    SD Card Reader (as of release 1.0.4 it now works thaks to user, "robi62"
+    Itunes movies (were using intel onboard graphics)

 Thanks to:
 The entire internet.

 only 1% is my actual doing. this config is the result of many other config fixes and tips.
 I just combined them into a working config.

-Most other guides were designed for the i5 version of this laptop, not the i7.

-this is designed for the i7 variant.
+this is designed for the i5 variant.

 (I rebuilt the config manually with the same settings so it wouldn't be corrupt)